José Bautista: 2011

-Bautista agreed to a five-year contract extension worth US$64 million before the 2011 season.
+Bautista agreed to a five-year contract extension worth $64 million before the 2011 season.
 He began the season as the starting right fielder for the Blue Jays, with Edwin Encarnación playing third base.
 Bautista walked 28 times in the month of April, breaking a club record that was set when Carlos Delgado collected 26 bases on balls in April 2001.
 Bautista was unanimously selected for the Blue Jays' Player of the Month award, and was also named the AL Player of the Month for the month of April (his third such award in four months, dating back to the 2010 season).

 On May 15, Bautista hit three home runs against the Minnesota Twins, the first three-home run game of his career.
 On May 28, in a home game against the Chicago White Sox, Bautista hit his 20th home run, a three-run shot to left field, becoming the first player to reach 20 home runs in 2011 as well as the fastest player to reach 20 home runs (44 games) in Blue Jays franchise history.
 Bautista won the AL Player of the Month award for May, his fourth such award in five months.
 He also became the first player to have the highest number of home runs in a single month for five consecutive months since Jimmie Foxx did so from June 1933 to April 1934.
 Bautista also won the Blue Jays' Player of the Month award for the second consecutive month.
 On June 23, the Blue Jays shifted Bautista to third base and recalled Eric Thames to play the outfield.

 Bautista was selected for the 2011 MLB All-Star Game, receiving a record 7,454,753 votes.
-At the time of his selection, he led the MLB in home runs (26), walks (70), OBP (.471), slugging percentage (.679), OPS (1.150), times on base (160) and was also in second place for runs scored (64), total bases (182) and extra base hits (41).
+At the time of his selection, he led MLB in home runs (26), walks (70), OBP (.471), slugging percentage (.679), OPS (1.150), times on base (160) and was also in second place for runs scored (64), total bases (182) and extra base hits (41).
 He became the first Blue Jay in history to lead the league in All-Star voting.
 He was also the first Blue Jay to be voted into the All-Star game as a starter since Carlos Delgado in 2003.
 Bautista participated in the Home Run Derby; he hit four home runs and was eliminated in the first round.